tortawan/feda-project/README.md

 This project focuses on the implementation and application of a **Forest-guided Estimation of Distribution Algorithm (FEDA)**, specifically an RF-MIMIC variant.
 This algorithm uses a Random Forest classifier to model the distribution of elite solutions and guide the sampling of new candidate solutions for complex optimization problems.

-For comparative purposes, an implementation of the **MIMIC (Mutual Information Maximizing Input Clustering)** algorithm is also included.
+For comparative purposes, implementations of the **MIMIC (Mutual Information Maximizing Input Clustering)** algorithm (`MIMIC_O2` using a dependency tree, and `MIMIC_MY` using only marginal probabilities) are also included.

-Both algorithms are demonstrated by applying them to solve the NK-Landscape problem, a tunable rugged fitness landscape commonly used for benchmarking optimization algorithms.
+All algorithms are demonstrated by applying them to solve the NK-Landscape problem, a tunable rugged fitness landscape commonly used for benchmarking optimization algorithms.

 ## Core Algorithm: RF-MIMIC (Forest-guided EDA)